-The surgical fellows also become familiar with common medical issues in liver transplant patients such as the management of hyponatremia, SBP, intractable ascites, addiction issues, and fulminant hepatic failure.
-Procedures such as large volume paracentesis and liver biopsies are also part of the training.
+The surgical fellows also become familiar with common medical issues in liver transplant patients, such as the management of hyponatremia, spontaneous bacterial peritonitis, intractable ascites, addiction issues and fulminant hepatic failure.
+Procedures such as large-volume paracentesis and liver biopsies also are part of the training.

-The goal of this rotation is to gain experience in kidney transplantation (living and deceased donors) and pancreas transplantation.
-The major emphases of this rotation are surgical experience as well as the post-operative management of these patients and their complications.
+The goal of this rotation is to provide experience in kidney transplantation — both living and deceased donors — and pancreas transplantation.
+The major emphases of this rotation are surgical experience as well as the postoperative management of these patients and their complications.

-We have a strong didactic program with many weekly meetings, including:
+The Abdominal Transplant Surgery Fellowship has a strong didactic program with many weekly meetings, including:

-- Transplant Mortality and Morbidity Conference
+- Transplant mortality and morbidity conference

 - Transplant Grand Rounds

-- Meetings of the Kidney and Liver Candidate Selection Committees
+- Meetings of the kidney and liver candidate selection committees

-- Kidney Biopsy Conference
+- Kidney biopsy conference

-Additional didactic opportunities include General Surgery Grand Rounds and innumerable basic science lectures complementing the Mayo Clinic academic atmosphere.
+Additional didactic opportunities include Surgery Grand Rounds and innumerable basic science lectures complementing the Mayo Clinic academic atmosphere.

 Your research opportunities at Mayo Clinic are outstanding.
 You are encouraged to participate in research projects with the consulting staff, which include opportunities for clinical studies and laboratory-based projects.